MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/tohexfunction.md

 ---
 title: tohex() - Azure Data Explorer
-description: Learn how to use the tohex() function to convert the input expression to a hexadecimal string. ms.reviewer: alexans ms.topic: reference ms.date: 02/22/2023
+description: Learn how to use the tohex() function to convert the input value to a hexadecimal string. ms.reviewer: alexans ms.topic: reference ms.date: 02/22/2023